-Kerby teaches a three-course sequence on Irish history (ancient to 1850, 1850-1923, and 1900-present), as well as surveys of American history, upper-level courses on U.S. urban history, and seminars on U.S. social and immigration history.
+Kerby teaches a three-course sequence on Irish history (ancient to 1850, 1850-1923, and 1900-present), basic surveys of American history, and upper-level courses on U.S. urban history, as well as graduate seminars in modern Irish history.
+In the past, he frequently taught graduate and undergraduate seminars on U.S. social, immigration, and urban history.

 In July 2008, Kerby’s most recent book, Ireland and Irish America: Culture, Class, and Transatlantic Migration, was published in Dublin by Field Day.
 This is a revised collection of many of his most important essays, originally published between 1980 and 2006, on the history of the Irish on both sides of the Atlantic Ocean.